-After this incident I started being much more aware of people’s walls.
-I remember going into an immaculate house one time with long, gray dog marks all over the walls!
+After this incident, I started being much more aware of people’s walls.
+I remember going into an otherwise immaculate house one time with long, gray dog marks all over the walls!
 I’ve seen countless finger streaks also.

 Even if you don’t have pets or little kids you probably have a wall that people grab on to while turning into a hallway.
-Look at it with discerning eyes and suddenly you’ll see all those disgusting hand prints.
+Look at it with discerning eyes and suddenly you may see all those disgusting handprints.
 Grab a magic eraser and make them disappear!

-Please people!
-Wipe down the back of those chairs!
+I beg of you, wipe down the back of those chairs!
 Nothing will gross out a guest more than a sticky chair back.
-Eeew!

 Examine your chairs.
-The legs and those horizontal bars are often the target of lots of splatters and spills and they don’t often get a lot of soapy water style love.
+The legs and those horizontal bars are often the targets of lots of splatters and spills and they don’t often get a lot of soapy water style love.

-Hear me!
-Vacuum the couch!
+When guests come you really should vacuum the couch.
 And spot clean it.
-Don’t let poor Aunt Gladys sit in last month’s spit up or Princess’s hair ball.
+Don’t let poor Aunt Gladys sit in last month’s spit up or Princess’s hairball.
 Using a lint roller works wonders, although I wouldn’t be caught without my Dyson Animal vacuum.

 I get it!
 I’ve had horrible, old couches that are impossible to clean.
 Then get inventive.
 Grab a clean quilt or a blanket.
 Heck, clean Batman sheets are better than grubby couch cushions any day.